Rite Aid found using facial recognition across the US

-For years, US drugstore chain Rite Aid has quietly been using facial recognition in hundreds of stores in mostly lower-income, non-white neighbourhoods across the US, according to a Reuters investigation, prompting a civil and political backlash.
+US drugstore chain Rite Aid quietly used facial recognition technology in hundreds of stores in mostly lower-income, non-white neighbourhoods across the US, according to a Reuters investigation, prompting a civil and political backlash.

 Published: March 2023